mobilino/Phonegap-android-license-plugin/README.md

 ## return values

 If the retevial of the licence information was successfull the success callback will be called.
 Please note that a successfull retevial does NOT always mean that the app has a valid licence!
+A List of LVL response codes can be found in [Googles LVL libaray] (http://marketlicensing.googlecode.com/hg/library/src/com/android/vending/licensing/LicenseValidator.java).
+They are explaind in [the google docs] (http://developer.android.com/google/play/licensing/licensing-reference.html)
 ```js
 data = {
 	responseCode: 0,